 Once the standards are fully implemented, previously published data will be updated.
 In other words, previously published estimates that do not meet the standards will not be provided as part of the agency’s marine recreational fisheries statistics.
-Analysts who choose to create non-standard estimates (e.g., wave-specific rather than cumulative estimates) may use the microdata and custom domain analysis programs available on the Recreational Fishing Data Downloads page and follow the guidance that will be provided in the MRIP Data User Handbook.
-However, we do not suggest or support the use of statistics that are inconsistent with these standards.
+Analysts who choose to create non-standard estimates (e.g., wave-specific rather than cumulative estimates) may use the microdata and custom domain analysis programs available on the Recreational Fishing Data Downloads page and follow the guidance available in the MRIP Data User Handbook.
+Please note: We do not support the use of statistics that are inconsistent with these standards.